Getting Your Financial Ducks In A Row Rotating Header Image

 Conclusion

-In the circumstance where you know you’re going to need funds from both accounts, it probably doesn’t make much difference in the long run, but you would likely come out better using the taxable funds at today’s low capital gains rates first.
+In the circumstance where you know you’re going to need most or all of the funds from both accounts, it probably doesn’t make much difference in the long run.
+But you would likely come out better, at least in the short run, using the taxable funds at today’s low capital gains rates first.
 This will hold true until changes are made the the capital gains tax rates that might make this method less desirable.

-But if your holdings are large enough in either account to cover your needs for the long term, with some planning of your distributions you might come out better with the second method.
-Or rather, your heirs will come out better in the long run, since some sort of step-up rule is likely to be in place once Congress gets their act together and passes new estate tax legislation.
+But if your holdings are large enough in either account to cover your needs for the longer term, with some planning of your distributions you might come out better with the second method.
+Or rather, your heirs will come out better in the long run, since the step-up rule is unlikely to change anytime soon.
+(Now watch Congress make a change to the step-up rule!)

 Great post, Jim